 Near Dunkeld, Perthshire

-Dunkeld is a charming little town with lots of interesting shops and excellent restaurants.
+Nearby Dunkeld is a delightful centre, with a good range of independent shops and some excellent eating places.

 Please note: while we make every effort to be as accurate as possible, the actual position of the cottage indicated on the map above and the proximity of the amenities in the Local Info section cannot be guaranteed to be precise and should be used as a guide only.